[Sunset of San Stefanos]

 Things To Do

 San Stefanos is a small village on north west Corfu; so what do you do once you get here apart from lie on the beach, swim in the pool, sleep, eat and drink?
 Well, two hours travelling takes in a number of islands, the Greek mainland, Albania and the whole of Corfu.
-A ferry even goes to Italy from Kerkera, Corfu town.
+A ferry even goes to Italy from Kerkera, Corfu twon.
 However, I will restrict my comments to Corfu itself as we have never yet felt the need to leave the island!

 San Stefano Travel